Music & Noise

 solution

 The ratio of the diagonal of a square to a side is √2:1.
-(Galileo stated the order of the ratio the other way around, but this is a minor detail.)
-Each half step (a semitone) up the equal tempered scale multiplies the previous note by the twelfth root of two, two half steps (a whole tone) multiplies the note by the twelfth root of two squared, three half steps by the twelfth root of two cubed, and so on …
+(Galileo stated the order of the ratio the other way around, but that's a minor detail.)
+Each half step (a semitone) up the equal tempered scale multiplies the previous note by the twelfth root of two, two half steps (a whole tone) multiplies the note by the twelfth root of two squared, three half steps by the twelfth root of two cubed, and so on…

 Six semitones is equal to the twelfth root of two to the sixth power, which is equal to the square root of two.
-This interval is called a tritone, an augmented fourth, or a diminshed fifth; for example, C and F♯ (G♭) or F and B. Had I given you a more complete quote from Galileo you would have already known this.
+This interval is called a tritone, an augmented fourth, or a diminshed fifth — C and F♯, for example, or F and B. Had I given you a more complete quote from Galileo you would have already known this.

 Especially harsh is the dissonance between notes whose frequencies are incommensurable; such a case occurs when one has two strings in unison and sounds one of them open, together with a part of the other which bears the same ratio as the side of a square bears to the diagonal.
 This yields a dissonance similar to the augmented fourth or diminished fifth.